UniTime/unitime-doc/edit-solver-group.md

 * **Assigned Managers**
 	* Schedule managers who can currently create/save/commit a timetable for this solver group
-	* Uncheck the checkbox in front of a manager's name to remove him/her from the solver group
+	* Uncheck the checkbox in front of a manager's name to remove them from the solver group

 * **Not Assigned Departments**
 	* A list of departments that are not a part of any other solver group (only such departments can be added to a solver group)